jcamins/biblionarrator/doc/install.md

 Installation procedure
 ----------------------

+0) Install prerequisites.

+   Under Debian/Ubuntu, the following command will install everything other than lesscss and the web server:

+    sudo apt-get install git make php5 php5-cli php5-mcrypt php5-mysql php5-tidy php5-xsl

+   To install nginx and fpm under Debian/Ubuntu, run the following command:

+    sudo apt-get install nginx php5-fpm

+   To install Apache2 under Debian/Ubuntu, run the following command:

+    sudo apt-get install apache2

+   lesscss is packaged for Ubuntu but not Debian.
+If you are using Ubuntu, it can be installed with the following command:

+    sudo apt-get install node-less

 1) Download Biblionarrator.
 You can download a zip file from GitHub at https://github.com/jcamins/biblionarrator/archive/master.zip or clone the git repo: